thunderbird/pulumi/docs/development.rst

 the bare minimum infrastructure required to demonstrate the change.
 This helps us understand the change and reproduce the problem if we need to.

-To test a change in tb_pulumi:

-- Commit your changes to your forked tb_pulumi branch.
-- Push the branch to GitHub or whatever other git service you want to use.
-- Adjust your test project's ``requirements.txt`` so it uses your repo and branch.
+The simplest way to test a change in tb_pulumi is to adjust your test project's ``requirements.txt`` file so it uses the ``-e`` syntax to point to your local code: ``-e ~/workspace/thunderbird/pulumi``
-- Delete Pulumi's virtual environment.
-- Run a ``pulumi preview --diff``.

-This will cause Pulumi to rebuild its virtual environment using your special version of tb_pulumi.
-If your change is effective, you should see the expected result in the diff.
+This will cause the Python environment to get its ``tb_pulumi`` package from that path.
+If your change is effective, you should see the expected result in the output of a `pulumi preview --diff`.
 Repeat this cycle to make further changes.

 Implementing a new ``ThunderbirdComponentResource``